Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Other examples

 where $f_n(x):=f(n^{-1}x)$.
-In view of Section 2.1, the transition density function of $X^n$ has estimates \eqref{e:2.3n} with constants $c_1, \cdots, c_4$ independent of $n$.
-In this case, the quenched invariance principle on $\bR^d$ is proved in \cite{Osa}.
+In view of Section~\ref{sec2.1}, the transition density function of $X^n$ has estimates (\ref{e23n}) with constants $c_1,\ldots, c_4$ independent of $n$.
+In this case, the quenched invariance principle on $\mathbb{R}^d$ is proved in \cite{Osa}.
 (To be precise, in the paper the author assumed $C^2$ smoothness for the coefficients.
 However, this was to apply the It\^o formula, and could be avoided by using the Fukushima decomposition instead.)
 Given these, one can easily verify the conditions required for the quenched invariance principle in $D$.
-(Note that because of the uniform ellipticity, Condition (iii) in Theorem \ref{thm:silvs} is trivial in this case.
-Moreover, one can extend the invariance principle of \cite{Osa} to arbitrary starting points by applying the argument of Theorem \ref{qip}.)
+(Note that because of the uniform ellipticity, condition~(iii) in Theorem~\ref{teosilvs} is trivial in this case.
+Moreover, one can extend the quenched invariance principle of \cite{Osa} to arbitrary starting points by applying the argument of Theorem~\ref{qip}.)
+Thus, for $\mathbb{P}$-almost-every realization of the random environment $\omega $ and for every starting point $x\in\overline{D}$, the reflecting diffusion $X^n$ converges weakly to a reflecting Brownian motion on $D$.
+This gives an affirmative answer to the open problem of \cite {Rho}, pages 1004--1005.

-We remark that homogenization of reflected SDE/PDE on half-planes has been studied for periodic coefficients in \cite{BLLS,BLP,Tana} etc., and for random divergence forms in \cite{Rho}.
+As we mentioned briefly in the \hyperref[sec1]{Introduction}, homogenization of reflected SDE/PDE on half-planes has been studied for periodic coefficients in \cite{BLLS,BLP,Tana}, etc., and for random divergence forms in \cite{Rho}.
 (Note that their equations contain additional reflection terms, though the precise framework varies in each paper.)
-Homogenization for random divergence forms without extra reflection terms on bounded $C^2$ domains is discussed in \cite[Section 14.4]{KLO}.
+Homogenization for random divergence forms without extra reflection terms on bounded $C^2$ domains is discussed in \cite{KLO}, Section~14.4.
 Although we can only handle symmetric cases, our results hold for general uniform domains.